Teaching & Learning Vocabulary: 5 Thinking Points

 1. Are we paying enough attention to vocabulary development?

 2. Does the context of learning matter?
-(English as a Second Language vs. English as a Second Language context)
+(English as a Second Language vs. English as a Foreign Language)

 3. What does it mean to know a vocabulary item?